lg-lfz/DataRecorder/readme.md

 One hour has 60min, that means 60min*12 lines = 720 lines per hour.

 13500 lines / 720 lines per hour = 18,75 hours of storing data.

+# HTML

+In order to use Syntax highlighting and IntelliSense from VS Code, we have a sperate [html.html](html.html) in our repo, so we can edit things there and afterwards copy it over to the [html.h](html.h) file.
+The content of this html file will then be accessible with the variable name *htmlContent* if you include the html.h file in your sources...

+# Releases

+Find some releases here: https://github.com/lg-lfz/DataRecorder/releases/ They can be flashed with the online flasher https://web.esphome.io/